anssip/rs-charts/README.md

 - [ ] Volume chart
 - [ ] Use fonts and colors from the brand guide
 - [ ] Refactor to use the ChartManager
-- [ ] Add the ChartManager state wrapper
 - [ ] Add a loading indicator on top of the chart area (with SpotCanvas logo)
 - [ ] Deploy to GCP or AWS with some CDN.
 - [x] Add textual live price info